gunthercox/mathparse/docs/index.rst

 ----

-A special thanks to `Griffin Cox`_ for the original design of the Mathparse logo.
+A special thanks to `Griffin Cox`_ for the original design of the mathparse logo.

 .. _`Griffin Cox`: https://github.com/griffincx